Integrated-Solutions-NYC/Integrated-Solutions-NYC.github.io/_pages/services.md

     img: knight_assets/img/featured-3.png

   - heading: Pay only for what you use
-    content: Seriously, we don't beleive in paying customers subsidizing growth
+    content: Seriously, we don't beleive in paying customers subsidizing prospective customer trials or salesmen.
     img: knight_assets/img/featured-4.png
 ---